sebastipa/TOSCA/_sources/tosca_user_guide.rst.txt

                                 |── nut
                                 └── T

-A complete list of entries to all TOSCA input files is contained in Sec. :ref:`input-files-section`.
+A complete list of all entries to all TOSCA input files is contained in Sec. :ref:`input-files-section`.
 Sec. :ref:`spatial-mesh-section` describes the two mesh formats available in TOSCA and explains how boundary patches are identified using curvilinear coordinates, in which TOSCA is formulated.
 Sec. :ref:`overset-section` explains how to set up TOSCA cases with two-way nested domains (i.e. using the overset mesh technique) and Sec. :ref:`acquisition-section` details the various outputs that the user can extract from different kinds